 Negotiating before you get an offer

-Your realtor might talk about price and terms without you knowing.
+Your real estate agent might talk about price and terms without you knowing.

 This happens when the buyer’s agent initiates the conversation before putting the offer in writing.

-They’re trying to see if your real estate agent will show their cards.
+They’re trying to see if your agent will show their cards.

-And can literally bump your selling price by thousands of dollars with just a few words.
+And can literally bump the purchase price by thousands of dollars with just a few words.